Grant-Free NOMA-OTFS Paradigm: Enabling Efficient Ubiquitous Access for LEO Satellite Internet-of-Things: Proposed GF-NOMA-OTFS Transmission Paradigm

 \subsection{Case Study}

-{To compare the existing multiple access schemes surveyed in Section II and demonstrate the superiority of the GF-NOMA-OTFS paradigm and the frame structure design, we study a representative case in the LEO-SATs-based massive IoT access and provide simulation results.
-For comparison, the GF-NOMA using cyclic prefix (CP)-OFDM modulation scheme \cite{KML} is considered as a baseline to verify the meliority of OTFS.
-Besides, to verify the effectiveness of the proposed TS-OTFS frame structure, the GF-NOMA-OTFS scheme using conventional DD domain pilots \cite{OTFS-mag} is compared as well.
-Moreover, to overcome the issue of the limited Doppler resolution when employing small size $N$, an oversampling DD lattice $(M^\prime, N^\prime) = (M,2N)$ is further applied for CE performance enhancement. }
+{To compare the existing MA schemes surveyed in Section II and demonstrate the superiority of the GF-NOMA-OTFS paradigm and the frame structure design, we study a representative case in the LEO-SATs-based massive IoT access and provide simulation results.
+For comparison, we consider the following schemes: \begin{itemize} \item \textbf{GF-NOMA with OFDM waveform \cite{KML}}: the uplink RA signals utilize frequency-domain pilots and space-frequency structured sparsity of access channel matrices to perform ATI and CE.
+Its effective pilot length is defined as the time slots occupied by frequency-domain pilots.